 According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
 It’s often associated with wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.

 Why is Carbon Monoxide so important?

 Carbon monoxide can be deadly; its that simple.
-CO2 is among the leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and prolonged fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Elkhart homeowner.
-Serious poisoning takes place from breathing large concentrations of CO2, but poisoning may also happen gradually over many months or years.
-Some symptoms may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.
+CO2 is one of the leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and chronic fatigue, among many others.
+This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
+Severe poisoning takes place from breathing large concentrations of CO2, but poisoning may also happen gradually over many months or years.
+Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 How to protect your family from carbon monoxide?

-- If you don’t have a CO2 detector in your home, get one right away.
-You can contact BW/Cook Service Experts Heating & Air Conditioning to purchase one today.
+- Buy a CO2 detector for each room of your home.
+You can call BW/Cook Service Experts to purchase one today.

 - If you experience or have experienced a few of the symptoms mentioned above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.

 *emedicinehealth.com.
 Prevention information for Carbon Monoxide poisoning may be inaccurate or incomplete; none of these methods guarantee prevention of Carbon Monoxide poisoning.